Public Policy Manager, Remote

 - Bachelor’s degree or equivalent work experience.

-- At least 2 to 3 years experience working in grassroots advocacy, volunteer management, or community organizing, preferably with non-profit organizations and/or working in state-level government affairs or with a state legislature.
+- At least 2 to 3 years experience working in grassroots advocacy, public policy volunteer management, or community organizing, preferably with non-profit organizations and/or working in state-level government affairs or with a state legislature.

 - Have current contacts within the state legislature and executive branch, and with potential partners and collaborators.